fgeorges/mlproj/README.md

 - new command `info` (replace `debug`) to display componenets of an environment
 - new command `new` to create a new project in the CWD
+- new command `help` to display help about other commands
 - adapt the Console to mlproj
 - edit environment files from the Console
 - word lexicons